 Most missions feature objectives centering on escorting, requiring you to keep an eye on friendly units at all times.
 The stylish nebulas and spacescapes set the mood for the encounters, but disappoint, as most are static in nature.
 Improved textures from the initial release highlight the additional work that has gone into the game, but the ship models still feel flat, lacking in details.
 Neon colored trails flows behind ships before dissipating into the darkness.
 Composed by Paul Ruskay (you may remember him from Homeworld) the musical score has an Eastern feel with plenty of vocalized chants of mysterious sounding phases echoing in the background of the instrumental beat.

 Strike Suit Zero: Director’s Cut fixes many of the glaring issues from the initial release of the game, giving console and PC gamers the definitive edition of the game.
 The controls will take some getting used to, and in the heat of the intense dogfighting, it is easy to hit the wrong button or lose your target.
-Word of advice, don’t crash into capital ships.Note: The Strike Suit Zero: Director’s Cut review was written based on a digital PS4 version of the game provided for review.
+Word of advice, don’t crash into capital ships.Note: Strike Suit Zero: Director’s Cut was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.